Chao-Xi/jxazurebook/docs/ab100/1ab100_learn.md

 > "Quick deployment" → Copilot Studio.

-> "Custom reasoning and scale" Azure Al Foundry.
+> "Custom reasoning and scale" Azure AI Foundry.
 The answer depends on what the scenario emphasizes.

 #### KEY TAKEAWAYS